Russ Brandon

-Russell Jerome Brandon (born June 1967) is an American sports executive, and current President of the XFL.
+Russell Jerome Brandon (born June 1967) is an American sports executive, and current CEO and President of the United Football League (UFL).
 Brandon is best known for his 21-year tenure in the front office of the Buffalo Bills of the National Football League.

 Career

 Early career

 Brandon is a 1989 alumnus of Saint John Fisher College.
 In 1990, Brandon began his career with the Rochester Red Wings, then the Triple-A affiliate of the Baltimore Orioles, where he was a member of a staff that included Joe Altobelli, Glenn Geffner, Joe Kehoskie, Josh Lewin, and Bob Socci.
 Brandon had risen to co-general manager of the team by the time he left in 1993.

 After a brief stint with a New York Yankees division called Sports Advertising Network, he eventually joined the front office of the Florida Marlins and was there as part of the 1997 World Series championship team.